 Florida Tech’s research university status ensures that students have the tools and facilities they need to conduct research in their preferred area of study.
 Florida Tech’s advanced research centers and laboratories are home to essential engineering equipment and software for such projects as behavioral virus detection, spyware resistance, virtual keyboards, and more.

 Graduates of an information assurance program like the MS in Information assurance and cybersecurity at Florida Tech are ready to immediately step into leading work teams in high-tech firms, or advance in their current position.
-Threat intelligence analyst, computer network defense engineer, or cybercrime technology director—these are the types of careers graduates can look forward to with a master’s in information assurance and cybersecurity.
+Threat intelligence analyst, computer network defense engineer, or cybercrime technology director—these are the types of careers graduates can look forward to pursuing with a master’s in information assurance and cybersecurity.

 Florida Tech makes sure that graduates are better prepared for their career by incorporating hands-on experience into each degree program.
 Mentorship from professors (who are themselves experienced scientists, engineers, and technology leaders), insight from business leaders in the area, participation in research projects, and even an information assurance and cybersecurity internship, makes graduates more valuable prospects to hire who are also more prepared to lead.